 After exploring, enjoy a delicious lunch near the Peace Memorial Park.

-Nagata-ya – Famous for Hiroshima-style okonomiyaki (savory pancake).
+Nagata-ya (Vegetarian/Vegan Friendly)– Famous for Hiroshima-style okonomiyaki (savory pancake) with vegan and vegetarian options available

-Hassei – Another great spot for okonomiyaki, with vegetarian options.
+Hassei (Vegetarian Friendly) – Another great spot for okonomiyaki, with vegetarian options.

-Take the JR Sanyo Line from Hiroshima Station to Miyajimaguchi Station (about 25 minutes).
+If you are leaving from Hiroshima Station, Ttake the JR Sanyo Line to Miyajimaguchi Station (about 25 minutes).

 Walk to the ferry terminal (5 minutes).